-Earlier in his career, Harris served as a program officer granting more than $30 million for the Ford Foundation’s Asset Building and Community Development Program, and an associate program officer for the CS Mott Foundation’s Pathways Out of Poverty Program.
+Before that, he served as the program officer for the Ford Foundation’s Asset Building and Community Development Program, and associate program officer for the C.S.
+Mott Foundation’s Pathways Out of Poverty Program.
 Loren began his career at the STRIVE program at the Stanley Isaacs Neighborhood Center in East Harlem where he saw how lack of opportunity significantly impacts individuals, households, and entire communities.